ceskelito/cantalloc/README.md

 *void	\*cantalloc(size_t size)*

-Allocates size bytes of memory with malloc(), saves the pointer in a static linked list, before returning it.
+Allocates size bytes of memory with malloc() and saves the pointer in a static linked list, before returning it.
 Returns NULL if malloc fails.